Insiders Guide to Packing Like a Pro

-One more week and I'm off to London to start my 24 day trip.
-And here I am again wondering what I'm going to back: London and the Olympic Games, Amsterdam, Nice, and Brussels.
+One more week and I'm off to London to start my 24-day trip.
+And here I am again wondering what I'm going to pack.
+I'll be heading to London for the Olympic Games, Amsterdam, Nice, and Brussels.
 As excited as I am, I'm not so thrilled about packing.
 I'm thinking of all of the things that I need to pack -- clothes, shoes, swimwear, sweaters, contacts and contact solution, sulfate-free shampoo and conditioner, gluten-free food (yes!
 This is essential...a necessity!
 I've stocked up on Larabars, and That's It! bars).
 Hmmm...

 After 16 flights in one summer in 2010, I can honestly say that I have mastered the art of packing.
 Not to mention the challenge of packing one small suitcase that would trot around Europe with me, filled with both warm weather and cold weather clothing, flip-flops and flats, make-up and flat irons.
 I think back and am still in awe of how I a managed to pack light.

 Here are 11 essential packing tips to avoid the extra baggage:

 - Start with a packing checklist.
 For sample lists by destination or type of trip, go to travelsmith.com/packing lists.
 Keep this list with you.
 It will help speed packing for your return and act as a reminder of what you've packed in case anything is missing.

 - Neutral Base Colors.
 Build your wardrobe in two neutral colors – lighter tones for hot climates, darker for cool ones.
 Look for clothes that can be dressed up or down with a change of accessories.

 - Cool Coverage.
 Pack a lightweight scarf or blouse in your handbag or daypack to guard against evening chills, the cool interiors of museums, and cathedrals or religious buildings that may require covered shoulders.